Dr Trevor Watts (UK)

 This is the second and final part of an article on the volcanic highlights of Northern Ireland’s Giant’s Causeway and surrounds.
+For the first part, see Giant’s Causeway (Part 1): An introduction.)
 We were in the area for several days and the weather was fairly mixed, but there were glorious skies between the showers, and the high winds brought the waves up beautifully.
 Of the six highlights discussed below, we visited the first three in one day, as all were a few kilometres to the west of The Giant’s Causeway.
 Those to the east, we visited on another day.

 They are all supremely interesting and give an idea of the range of volcanic features to be seen.
 You cannot see an actual, traditional volcano in Antrim, with its classic shape.
 However, you can visit many scattered and varied elements of the area’s vulcanicity, and so gain an appreciation of the overall picture.